samuelvitorsaraiva/flowchem/docs/user-guides/reference/api/mpikg_box/mpikg_electronic_box.md

 ### `PUT /mybox/relay-A/multiple_channel`

 **Summary:** Multiple Channel
-**Description:** Set the relay states of all 8 channels on the current port.
+**Description:** Set the relay states of all 8 channels on the current port simultaneously.

-Each character in `values` represents a relay channel state:
+Each character in `values` represents one channel’s state:
     * 0 → OFF
     * 1 → Half power (~12 V)
     * 2 → Full power (~24 V)